langchain-ai/langgraph-studio/README.md

 To change configuration for a given graph run, press `Configurable` button in the `Input` section.
 Then click `Submit` to invoke the graph.

-!!! note Note
+> [!IMPORTANT]
-    In order for the `Configurable` menu to be visible, make sure to specify `config_schema` when creating `StateGraph`.
+> In order for the `Configurable` menu to be visible, make sure to specify `config_schema` when creating `StateGraph`.
 You can read more about how to add config schema to your graph [here](https://langchain-ai.github.io/langgraph/cloud/how-tos/cloud_examples/configuration_cloud/).

 The following video shows how to edit configuration and start a new run: